jacobkrantz/ProbSyllabifier/README.md

 # ProbSyllabifier
 Probabilistic syllabifier of English language using HMM.
-Word sets generated using Brown Corpus with custom tokenization
+Word sets generated using Brown Corpus with custom tokenization Currently training from NIST and testing on NIST with Arpabet.
+In the next beta it be able to be trained from CELEX on IPA

 ---
 ###Syllabification